althonos/nafcodec/README.md

 All fields of the obtained `Record` are optional, and actually depend on the kind of data that was compressed.
-The decoder can be configured through the `DecoderBuilder` to ignore some fields to make decompression faster, even if they are present in the source archive:
+The decoder can be configured through a `DecoderBuilder` to ignore some fields to make decompression faster, even if they are present in the source archive:

 ```rust